 As I worked to try and make some sort of real connection with the girls, old memories surfaced and I began to remember myself at their age (that's me in the picture) - a church girl who got into smoking, bullying, and other very risky behavior.
 Inside I was angry, hurt, disillusioned and confused because of the lifelong secret I carried of growing up in an abusive household.
 Behind all my risky behavior, I just wanted to be loved.
 To be protected.
 To be safe.
 To be understood.
 To be accepted.
 Just like the girls in the at risk program.

-Though my year was before I knew it, I daily prayed for the strength and the grace to listen between the profanity, to see behind the anger, and to feel beyond the defiance.
+Though my year was over before I knew it, while there I daily prayed for the strength and the grace to listen between the profanity, to see behind the anger, and to feel beyond the defiance.
 I prayed that I would remember that first and foremost they were souls, they were precious in God's sight, and that He had allowed our paths to cross for a reason.
 I prayed that I would remember that I am called to love my neighbor and that in God's eyes each one of them was my neighbor.
 I prayed that while they were in my presence, I would do my best to teach them - with patience, determination and hope - how to respect, value and love themselves.
 Because God already did.
 It was my belief that once they learned that lesson, all the other lessons - like life skills, social skills, tutoring, creative expression, - would be just a little bit easier.